Skip to Content

 Walking amongst the Chinchero Incan Ruins in Peru

 Then, you’ll venture to a weaving demonstration and learn how the locals make alpaca and wool products from the fur to dying various colors, and finally, to making the textile itself.
-You have the opportunity to purchase some products from them, and there are so many beautiful scarfs, blankets, sweaters, etc. to choose from.
+You have the opportunity to purchase some products from them, and there are so many beautiful scarves, blankets, sweaters, etc. to choose from.

 Lastly, the Chinchero Market is another great place to visit to haggle for more textiles, fruit, and more!

-Moray Ruins
+Stop 2: Moray Ruins

-The Moray Ruins look like circular walls getting smaller and smaller as each layer is deeper and deeper into the ground.
+The Moray Ruins look like circular walls getting smaller and smaller as each layer goes deeper and deeper into the ground.
 They are very cool to look at and take photos of, but the reason they were built was to experiment with food!
 Yup- it was an agricultural research center for the Incans!

-The terraces were built in different levels to block out wind and create their own microclimate so that they could grow food in more humid and warmer temperatures.
 They even have a draining system underneath them to prevent flooding!
 They brought in soil from different spots in the country, studied a lot of vegetation, and experimented with creating hybrid plants.
-It is really neat to learn about and see just how advanced the Incans were in their time.
+It is really neat to learn about and see just how advanced the Incas were in their time.

 Moray, Peru Incan ruins